InstituteforDiseaseModeling/synthpops/docs/usage.rst

 :py:func:`~synthpops.contact_networks.generate_synthetic_population` and is described below.
 The population is generated through households, not a pool of people.

+You can provide required data to |SP| in a variety of formats including .csv, .txt, or Microsoft Excel (.xlsx.

 #.
 Instantiate a collection of households with sizes drawn from census data.
 Populations
     cannot be created outside of the :term:`household contact layer`.